 It has also been shown that arm and leg pain is often caused by “referred pain,” where pain in one area moves to another part of the body.
 This may be best known as the arm pain that is commonly reported during a heart attack.
 A less common example is the pain that an inflamed gall bladder often causes under the right shoulder blade.

 We frequently see patients who complain of arm and leg pain that is being referred from nerve irritation at the spine.
 If the spaces where the nerves leave the spine are narrowed due to the vertebrae or disc being out of position, the nerve can become irritated and often produces pain down its entire path.
 The pain patterns associated with sciatica are a good example of this mechanism.

 What Is Causing My Leg Pain?

 Due to the complexity of the joints and the vast number of possible causes, it is important that you see someone who is trained in these areas.
 Typically, your healthcare provider will use a combination of a physical examination and advanced imaging to get to the root cause of your problems.
 This is done by finding the location of the pain, aggravating or alleviating factors, type of pain sensation, and other symptoms such as swelling, skin changes, and bruising as other tools to assist in the diagnosis.

 Can a Chiropractor Help?

 Many patients are surprised to see how extensively their nerves are spread throughout the body, from the spine all the way to the fingertips and toes.
-As a result, injuries to the vertebrae in the spine can create the sensation of pain anywhere along arms and legs.
+As a result, injuries to the spine can create the sensation of pain anywhere along arms and legs.
 Through a careful pattern of treatment, patients at KC CORE have experienced high levels of success through chiropractic treatment.
 If you or a loved one is experiencing arm or leg pain contact us today to schedule a consultation.